php-dev-br/laravel-doc-pt-br/billing.md

-If you would like to update quantities on individual subscription prices, you may do so using the [existing quantity methods](#subscription-quantity) by passing the ID of the price as an additional argument to the method:
+If you would like to update quantities on individual subscription prices, you may do so using the [existing quantity methods](#subscription-quantity) by passing the name of the price as an additional argument to the method:

     $user = User::find(1);